s-damian/anchor-nft-ticketing/docs/Localnet-to-Devnet.md

-# Localnet to Devnet - Solana / Anchor
+# Local to Devnet - Solana / Anchor

 ## Preparing for Public Deployment: Transition from Localnet to Solana Devnet